AgentSmithyAI/agentsmithy-agent/docs/checkpoints-and-transactions.md

 ## Best Practices

-### For UI Developers
+### For Frontend Developers

-1. **Show checkpoints in dialog history**
+1. **Show approve/reset actions**
+   - Display "Approve Session" button to merge changes into main
-   - Display "Restore to here" button next to each file_edit event
+   - Display "Reset to Approved" to discard current work

-2. **Group changes by transactions**
-   - If multiple file_edits have the same checkpoint → it's one transaction

-3. **Add "Reset Dialog" button**
+2. **Indicate approved state**
+   - Show if there are unapproved changes in current session
+   - Optionally show session history (session_1 approved, session_2 active, etc.)

+3. **Checkpoint visibility**
+   - Checkpoints are attached to user messages in history
-   - Quick restore to initial checkpoint
+   - Use for "restore to here" functionality

 ### For Tool Developers

 1. **Use `tracker.start_edit()` / `finalize_edit()`**
    - Ensures rollback on error

-2. **Check `is_transaction_active()`**
-   - If transaction is active → only register changes
-   - If not → create checkpoint immediately

-3. **DON'T create checkpoints in `run_command`**
+2. **DON't create checkpoints in tools**
-   - Commands can do anything, not all changes need tracking
+   - Checkpoints are created automatically before user messages
+   - Tools just modify files

-## File Filtering and .gitignore Support
+## File Filtering

 ### Automatic Exclusions

 Checkpoints automatically respect your project's `.gitignore` file.
-If a `.gitignore` exists, all patterns in it are honored when creating checkpoints.
+If a `.gitignore` exists, all patterns in it are excluded from checkpoints.

 **Example `.gitignore`:**
 ```gitignore